CAUXlab/IntegrAlign/README.md

 ### 2 Save downscaled images

-This steps will preprocess the data (downscaling and rotation) and save the images without excluded patients.
-This will generate a file containing downscaled images, allowing for alignment processing without needing access to the ```.qptiff``` files.
+This step will preprocess the data by downscaling the paired images for alignment at the same compression level.
+Also you can appply cropping (slides with amygdales for control) and manual pre alignment (improve final results) and save the resulting images for the patients that have not been excluded.
+This will generate a file containing the downscaled images, allowing for alignment processing without needing access to the ```.qptiff``` files.
 An excel file (```Alignments_validated.xlsx```) will also be generated to track the validation status of each registration after the alignment step completed.

 ```bash
 python main_IntegrAlign.py saveimgs --params "output/params.json" --exclude 02006 06001 08006